Guild Wars 2's prop artist reveals a surprising secret art hack

 From Maya to magic

 Tool debates can get heated (Maya vs Blender, anyone?), but Chelsea is practical.
-Maya is her ride-or-die, partly pipeline, partly muscle memory.
-“It’s what I first learned, and honestly, I never stopped,” she admits.
+Maya is her preferred starting point, partly pipeline, partly muscle memory.
+"It’s the modeling software I first learned and never stopped using," says Chelsea.
 It’s a tool that still ranks among the best 3D modelling software choices for game artists today.

 ZBrush is her go-to for organic sculpts, Substance Painter does the heavy lifting on textures, Photoshop still earns its keep, and RizomUV swoops in when Maya throws a UV tantrum.
 Each package plays its part in what reads like the best digital art software ecosystem for production work.